dwan12345/Cisco-CLI-Commands/Experience Responses.md

 On the **Microsoft side**, I regularly managed DNS records, and Active Directory objects, including user accounts, and group policies.
 I also configured and maintained NTP services on our domain controllers, ensuring accurate time synchronization across the network, which is vital for Kerberos authentication and overall system integrity.

 # SIC
-I have direct experience designing highly redundant networks for critical environments, most notably for a client's corporate headquarters

-My approach always begins with understanding the client's **tolerance for downtime and their specific traffic profiles**.
-For this HQ project, the client required near 100% uptime, which dictated a **full meshed redundancy strategy** at the core and distribution layers, including redundant switching hardware, dual power supplies, and diverse fiber paths.

-Throughout the design phase, I'm always reviewing the **bill of materials to stay within budget**, often presenting trade-offs between different vendor solutions and performance tiers to the client.
-I worked closely with their IT team to ensure the proposed design would **integrate smoothly with their existing IP schema, security appliances, and application servers**, preventing any compatibility issues.

-For example, their finance department required specific parameters to ensure security.
-I designed a dedicated network segment (VLAN) for their systems and implemented specific routing policies on our core network devices.
-This ensured that all traffic originating from that VLAN was forced through their finance proxy server, which allowed us to configure more granular security policies.
+I have direct experience designing highly redundant networks for a client's head quarters.
+It was a 2 tier design to reduce costs.
+Special considerations were made to ensure that there were no single point of failure.
+To ensure this, I used protocols such as HSRP, etherchannel, and palo alto HA.
+Of course I also had to take into account the specific needs of the client, such as having edge firewalls, their existing network appliances, and confining their finance department.
+The network used Palo Alto Edge firewalls, so I used a virtual router for the finance department to isolate their subnet.

 # AWS